amelioro/ameliorate/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Technical ideas**
 Any suspicions for cause of problem or possible solutions.
+Linking to specific lines of code can be helpful.
 Feel free to delete this section.